QUICK GUIDE: ARREST, JAIL, AND THE COURT PROCESS

 What happens after you’ve obtained discovery?

 At any time during all these court dates, the case can stop being litigated because you come to a plea agreement that you’re happy with.
 If that happens, then you will just schedule a plea date.
-On a misdemeanor case, you will do sentencing on that same day.
-If you can’t get a plea worked out during that time or the case doesn’t get dismissed, that’s when you will end up going to trial.
+On a misdemeanor case, you will generally do sentencing on that same day and your case will be over.
+For a felony case, sentencing will have to be scheduled out several weeks after the plea hearing.

 What happens if your case is going to trial?